Deepakk2104/Pokemon-App/README.md

 # Pokemon-App
-A Pokemon Search App Made with HTML,CSS And JavaScript.
+A Pokemon Search App Made with HTML,BootStrap And JavaScript.